tmgleitsmann/Flask-Yolov3-Classifier/README.md

 -Stores this json object in redux which will automatically trigger a re-render in our runs components.
 Runs will show results of flask.

 On the Flask Side

--After initializing our flask app, we will define a few global variables specific to our yolov3 model. (lables, model, threshold, etc)
+-After initializing our flask app, we'll immediately load in our yolo model.
--On our /image route, we'll grab the request object and parse it as json.
+-On our image and video route we'll grab the request object and parse it.
+Decode our image/video into bytes so we can run it through opencv.
--We will then take the iamge data and pre-process it.
+-For every frame in the video or for every image, pre-process and modify into a rank4 tensor of size 416,416 so the yolo model can predict on it.
 -After predicting on our model, we find the coordinates of our classes (with high enough threshold value) and draw those coordinates as rectangles on.
--We will compliment each rectangle with its corresponding label and score prediction.
+-Compliment each rectangle with it's corresponding label and return the new image.
--Serialize our image into a base64 encoded string so we can assign it to our json response object.
+-If video, write every frame to output video file and serialize video into response object.
+If image, serialize into response object.
--Send json response object back to our React Application.
+-Send response object back to front end.

 Originally I took a VGG16 model and retrained it to work on 4 classes; dogs, cats, cars and people.
 The model worked perfectly, however it wasn't capable of detecting multiple classes on one image and it wasn't capable of outputting where the mapped features were on the image.
 So I decided to copy the yolov3 layers and copy them over to a Keras model.